 Kuroko no Basuke (Kuroko's Basketball) is a sports manga by Fujimaki Tadatoshi which chronicles the high school adventures of Kuroko Tetsuya who, despite having been a regular player on the famed Generation of Miracles team, cannot dribble, fails at shooting, has low stamina, and often goes completely unnoticed while on the basketball court.
 Needless to say, when Kagami Taiga, the other protagonist of the story who has come back bored from American basketball standards, plays Kuroko, he easily wins.
 With that effortless victory, he advises the other to stop playing basketball forever, noting that talent and skill are more important than passion at times.Kuroko, in response, demonstrates to Kagami - and the rest of the Seirin High basketball team - that his unique talent from the Generation of Miracles is his ability to quickly relay passes based on his lack of presence on the court.
 He makes it onto the Seirin regulars as a result and gains an ounce of Kagami's respect in the process.
 Kuroko's goal in his high school years is to defeat all the members of the Generation of Miracles, using his limited presence (as a Shadow) to help Kagami (as a Light) achieve greatness.Of course, the Generation of Miracles (who have all gone their separate ways after middle school) do not take Kuroko and Kagami's challenge seriously - in fact, they do not take Seirin seriously, as its basketball club is only a year old and its team used to be comprised entirely of freshmen.
 Along the way in the manga, Kuroko and Kagami meet - and subsequently defeat (or are defeated by) - other members of the Generation of Miracles who, on a whole, have grown apathetic towards the sport as they believe themselves to be too good for defeat.
-Kuroko no Basuke is a good example of the shonen genre, especially for sports, in that there are extended training montages, ridiculous skills on-and-off-court, and a decent mix of humor, friendship, action, and drama.
+Kuroko no Basuke is a good example of the shonen genre, especially for sports, in that there are extended training montages, ridiculous skills on-and-off-court (even by manga and anime standards), and a decent mix of humor, friendship, action, and drama.
 The romance, on that note, is minimal at best, and generally played for laughs.An anime adaptation by Production I.G aired in the Spring 2012 Anime season.
 A second season has been set for release on October 2013.Now has a character page that desperately Needs Wiki Magic Love.

 Tropes associated with Kuroko no Basuke: